sroehrl/neoan3-hcapture/README.md

 ### hCaptcha utils

-To retrieve hCaptcha informations, here are the methods you will need:
+To retrieve hCaptcha information, here are the methods you will need:

 ```php
 // Check if the hCaptcha verification was successful